How Does an SSD Work? An In-Depth Look at Solid State Drives

 Many SSDs come with built-in encryption for security purposes.
 While this protects your data from unauthorized access, it also makes recovery more difficult if the encryption keys are lost or if the controller fails.

-4. Limited Recovery Tools
+4. Limited Recovery Tools on a working SSD

 The Importance of Backups